 - Make sure flooring is clean and hygienic.
 Go for vinyl or floor tiles.

 - Replace existing sanitaryware if it is chipped, badly stained, or an unfashionable colour such as pink or avocado.
 A basic white bathroom suite will have a much broader appeal.

-- Make sure that at least one bathroom has a shower– it is essential for most buyers.
+- Make sure that at least one bathroom has a shower and at least one has a bath – this is essential for most buyers.

 You could also consider the following to add appeal to your bathroom when selling: